How to Create a Digital Healthcare App

 The health tracking app development is one of many options you can opt for (image by Alena)

-So that the development would be easier and faster, you can integrate third-party applications like Apple Health and Google Fit into your app to enable certain features, instead of developing custom ones.
+So that the development would be easier and faster, you can integrate third-party services like Apple Health and Google Fit into your app to enable certain features, instead of developing custom ones.
 Also, you can use fitness bands, smartwatches, smart fitness equipment, and other BLE-devices.

 This can allow you to track heart & breath rate, blood pressure — everything and anything that such devices & APIs provide.
 If you’d like to learn more about how to do so, here’s our article dedicated to this topic: